-Case in point, it’s next to impossible to find decent rates in the fantastic new Delta One suites with miles.
-The airline regularly charges 300,000 SkyMiles or more for a spot in the enclosed suites on a flight to Europe or Asia.
+Case in point: It’s next to impossible to find decent rates flying Delta One business class using miles.
+The airline regularly charges 300,000 SkyMiles or more for a business class seat to Europe, including Delta One suites.

-It can require some flexibility to lock in flights at these low rates.
-Read our guide on booking Delta flights with Virgin Atlantic miles, and you'll be ready to start hunting for the deal of a lifetime.
+Read our full guide on booking Delta flights with Virgin Atlantic miles, and you'll be ready to start hunting for the deal of a lifetime!

 Fly in Style with ANA

+Japan is open, and everyone wants to get there.
 You can also use this transfer bonus to score an amazing deal on a trip to Japan on one of the world’s best airlines.
-Oh, and did we mention it’s in First Class?

-A round trip first class flight from Los Angeles (LAX) to Tokyo, Japan (HND) or San Francisco (SFO) to Tokyo-Narita (NRT) would require just 85,000 American Express points.
-Or get from Chicago-O'Hare (ORD) or New York City (JFK) to Tokyo for just 93,000 Amex points.
-That’s just over what United charges for a one-way fare in business class!
+A one-way flight in ANA first class flight from Los Angeles (LAX) or San Francisco (SFO) to Tokyo now costs 72,500 Virgin points – just 56,000 Amex points with this bonus.
+Or you could get from Chicago-O'Hare (ORD) or New York City (JFK) to Tokyo for just 66,000 Amex points.
+That’s still substantially less than what United charges for a one-way fare in business class.

 This transfer bonus can unlock some of the best deals in the world of points and miles.
-Just make sure to use it before it ends Saturday, Dec.
-28.
+Just make sure to use it before it ends on Sunday, Dec.
+31.